 VACI hosts four types of competitions and challenges to identify and select ideas from every corner of the nation, capturing the most promising innovations to address both emerging and long-standing issues that impact Veterans.

 Whether the innovation is from an employee or industry, all submissions undergo a rigorous review process and are balanced against a general set of criteria:

 Industry Innovation Competitions spark creative thinkers and companies from the private sector to present new ideas, fresh perspectives, and different approaches to how we operate and care for Veterans.
 We welcome solutions from all types of organizations—from established leaders in industry to start-ups, non-profits, and academic institutions.

-The three Industry Innovation Competitions held to date have resulted in more than 800 ideas submitted across 15 topic areas.
+The three Industry Innovation Competitions held to date have resulted in nearly 800 ideas submitted across 15 topic areas.
 In total, 43 projects have been selected and are in various stages of project design, development, testing, and evaluation.

 Our more than 330,000 talented employees—a third of whom are Veterans themselves—use the Employee Innovation Competitions to contribute to VA innovations.
 VA employees dedicate their lives to improving Veteran care, and winning innovators amplify their contributions with ideas that transition into regular practice and spread across the country.

 Because our employees are attuned to Veterans’ needs and VA processes, we crowd-source the employee submissions so that other employees can weigh in on what innovations seem most important, promising, and impactful.
 The enthusiasm and interest that surround the internal competitions testifies to the dedication and innovative spirit of VA’s workforce.